Protecting . Inspiring . Empowering. Girls’ Futures

 2. Embracing Identity: Loving the Skin They’re In

 Once a sense of self-worth is established, we guide girls in embracing their whole selves—both inside and out.
 This includes celebrating their unique ethnicity, physical features, and diverse shades of beauty, as well as recognizing their character, talents, skills, and temperament.
-By helping them understand that their individuality is a blend of physical and internal traits, we teach them to value what makes them different and unique.
+By helping them understand that their individuality is a blend of who they are inside and out, we teach them to value what makes them different and unique.
 Through this process, they learn to take pride in every aspect of who they are, fostering confidence and self-acceptance.

 -